codebrew/backbone-rails/README.md

 It will also create a toplevel app_name.coffee file to setup namespacing and setup initial requires.

 ## Generators
-backbone-rails provides 3 simple generators to help get you started using bacbone.js with rails 3.1
+backbone-rails provides 3 simple generators to help get you started using bacbone.js with rails 3.1.
+The generators will only create client side code (javascript).

 ### Model Generator